parkito/KaCopy/README.md

 ## Theory
-Cloning means creating a new object from an already presented object and copying all data of given object to that new object.
+Cloning means creating a new object from an already presented object and copying all data of object to that new object.

 Deep copy is creating a new object and then copying the non-static fields of the current object to the new object.
 If a field